-Whilst it’s impossible to support every charity we would like, we do try and identify charities that mean a lot to our workforce, our staff, our clients and suppliers.
+As proud local businesses, Sure Recruitment and Sure Training will always work with charities and local groups, and whilst it’s impossible to support every charity, we do try and identify charities that mean a lot to our workforce, our staff, our clients and suppliers.

 2017 Charity Fundraising

 For the winter of 2017 we decided to support the Glasgow Children’s Hospital Charity (formerly Yorkhill Royal Hospital for Sick Children) and as such we tried to raise as much money as possible for this very worthwhile local cause, including complete the Santa Dash in Glasgow in temperatures of minus 4.

 And on Wednesday 7th February 2018 we were delighted to present a cheque to the Glasgow Children’s Hospital Charity for a grand total of £2,130.25

 - For information on the Santa Dash – click here

 - For information on the Glasgow Children’s Hospital Charity – click here

 Children with Cancer and Leukaemia Advice and Support for Parents (CCLASP) help children and teenagers suffering from cancer or leukaemia in Scotland.
 We also help diagnosed families and bereaved families express and share with each other the feelings, anxieties, and horror of having a child with a life-threatening illness and provide practical and emotional support.

 Transaid is an international development charity who identify, champion, implement and share local transport solutions to improve access to basic services and economic opportunity for people in Africa and in developing countries.
 They partner with local communities, governments, donors and organisations to achieve their aims and facilitate exchange of skills and knowledge gained from their projects.